mshumskis/football-xg-xa-prediction-models/README.md

 - Support Vector Machine (SVM)
 - XGBoost

-Hyperparameters are optimized using GridSearchCV with 10-fold stratified cross-validation.
+Hyperparameters are optimized using GridSearchCV with 10-fold stratified cross-validation, using ROC AUC as the model selection criterion.

-## Example Outputs
+## Example Results

 The notebooks generate several outputs that facilitate model evaluation and interpretation, including: